 In this article, I’m going to show you some easy steps you can take to confirm that the site you’re visiting is real — before you click “Buy now.”

 Can You Tell a Fake Online Store From a Real One?

 Consumer Action Center Director Lori Silverman says it’s easy to get scammed while shopping online.
 It happened to her.

 “Looking back, there were a lot of red flags,” she says.
 “I was on the original site when shopping, but when I decided to quickly purchase the items, I ended up on the fake site.”

 Here’s how Lori discovered it was a scam: “Several days passed after I received the email that the package was on its way, so I contacted the company and gave them my tracking number.
 They then informed me that this is not one of their tracking numbers and that I must have purchased from a fake site.”

 Here’s how she was able to get her money back: “I then contacted American Express and disputed the charge.
 The charge was to PayPal, and American Express informed me I could dispute with PayPal instead if I wanted.
 I chose to continue the dispute with Amex.
-While the charge is in dispute, Amex has credited my account.”
+While the charge was in dispute, Amex credited my account.”

 Here Are 6 Steps To Spot a Fake Online Store